sitrucp/canada_immigration_data/README.md

 # IMP/TFW: process a specific file and keep rows below the final Total row
 python extract_imp_tfw.py "EN_ODP_annual-TR-work-TFW_PT_program_year_end.xlsx" "extracted_tfw.csv" no-trim
 ```

+## Analytical Usage

+Use the csv files for analytical purposes.

+- `extracted_hc.csv` - Processed H&C data
+- `extracted_imp.csv` - Processed IMP data
+- `extracted_tfw.csv` - Processed TFWP data

+These have been created specifically to be in a format to be used with common data analysis tools such as Excel Pivot Tables, MS Power BI, Tableau, etc.

+Recommend that you set a filter `total_flag`=False to get just detail rows and the analytical tool you use can create the totals by grouping by categories and years etc.

 ## Dependencies